 First of all, as I write this web page, my head is spinning as there are so many combinations and dimensions on how your needs might play out.

-This page is NOT for you, if you are a residential home builder, subdivision developer, commercial developer, or want to use the land for commercial or agri-business, as your loan would be considered a commercial or farm loan (but we do have other programs, so feel free to contact us!).
+This page is NOT for you, if you are a residential home builder, subdivision developer, commercial developer, or want to use the land for commercial or agri-business, as your loan would be considered a commercial or farm loan (but we do have other programs, including private lending, so feel free to contact us!).

 This page WILL help if you are looking to acquire a vacant lot, lake lot, small acreage, or other bare land (up to 160 acres) intended only for your residential use, whether for immediate development or to hold for future development.
 If you might also have a commercial component, the lending programs discussed on this page might work with a little stick handling and we can help you package your loan request in that regard.

 1) For city/town lot acquisition and immediate development, builder contract and permits in-hand.
 If you are acquiring the land and developing it immediately (via builder, contractor, or self-build) with a new home construction mortgage, and the vacant lot is urban or sub-urban in a desirable area, your down payment may be as little as 20% (on exception), likely at least 25%, and potentially as high as 35%.